Teamwolf11/BST-RBT-combined/README.md

 tree.c - code for BST and RBT

-any other files are expendable/not needed
+any other files are expendable and are more for when we were figuring out what we were coding.